Hong Kong flash-mob rallies erupt as anger mounts over shot protester | Devdiscourse

 Hong Kong's protests were ignited by a now-scrapped plan to allow extraditions to the mainland.
 But after Beijing and local leaders took a hardline they snowballed into a wider movement calling for democratic freedoms and police accountability.

-With Hong Kong leader Carrie Lam seemingly unwilling or unable to find a political solution, police have been left to battle increasingly radicalised protesters.
-Sentiment is hardening on all sides.
+With Hong Kong leader Carrie Lam seemingly unwilling or unable to find a political solution, police have been left to battle increasingly radicalized protesters.
+The sentiment is hardening on all sides.

 Protesters and some local residents routinely shout "triads" at officers who often respond by calling demonstrators "cockroaches".
 The protest movement's main demands are an independent inquiry into police actions, an amnesty for those arrested and universal suffrage.